 It’s Week 9, the penultimate week of LA COMMUNE 2021, a virtual free school experience hosted by Roxanne Panchasi (a.k.a.
 RP) in collaboration with UNIT/PITT Society for Art and Critical Awareness.
-If you’re just joining us this week, you might want to take a look at the content from the previous four weeks to help get you situated.
+If you’re just joining us this week, you might want to take a look at the content from the previous eight weeks to help get you situated.
 You can also dip into and out of the content as you like, in whatever order appeals to you.
 Free really means free!

 The Paris Commune erupted in the spring of 1871 following more than a century of political, social, and economic transformation in France.
 After months of war and siege, the French capital’s working-class population rose up in March, holding elections, and forming their own government.
 The revolutionaries of the Commune attempted a complete overhaul of all aspects of life in the city.
 Instituting political and economic reforms, they also pursued a program of universal public education, the separation of church and state, and the promotion of a radical culture.